hgnzheng/CS188-Berkeley/README.md

 - Implemented backpropagation, function approximation, and RNN using NumPy.

 ## End Note
 *Special thanks to Nicholas Tomlin and Saagar Sanghavi for their dedication in teaching the course.
-Shout out to Michael Wu, Eric Wallace, Austen Liao, and Stanley Kwon for holding regular discussion sessions and address my endless questions during office hours and project parties.*
+Shout out to Michael Wu, Eric Wallace, Austen Liao, and Stanley Kwon for holding regular discussion sessions and address my endless questions during office hours and homework parties.*